 I was desperate to try and make clothes for my new doll collection.
 And had plenty of scraps from my mum’s scrap bag.
 But the fiddly nature of making tiny clothes at 8 was a little bit too much for me.
 I was put off.
 And consequently I didn’t use a sewing machine again until I was in my 40s.

 If I were encouraging children to start sewing at 8 using a sewing machine now, I would probably start with a very basic pattern.
+And see here my post on choosing a basic machine.

 - Maybe sewing a simple garment such as a skirt.